Nominative Case in Latin: What You Need To Know

 3. Nominative in Exclamations

 Occasionally Romans used the nominative case for exclamations.
-This is not a very frequent use, however – usually the accusative appears in this function.
+This is not a very frequent use, however – usually the accusative case appears in this function.

 A classic example of an exclamatory nominative is found in the Latin translation of the Gospel of St. John.
 When Pontius Pilate reveals Jesus to the crowd, he cries: